jessitron/hny-art-node/README.md

 then hovering over rows might reveal that response times are much slower for a few particular users.

 ...

+## Use an Existing Account

+If you create the picture in a shared Honeycomb account, then your friends can see it too!
+You can link to the visualization and have it show up in Slack - super cute!

+Send this data to a development environment.
+Don't use your production environment's API key.

+#### If I run this program to send events to your work Honeycomb instance, will it use up my event quota?

+This program will send a few thousand events each time you run it.
+A free Honeycomb account has a limit of 20 million events per month.
+Paid Honeycomb account quotas range from hundreds of millions to billions of events per month.

+So, you might use 0.0001% of a paid monthly quota.
+It should be fine.

+#### Will this create a dataset that hangs out forever?

+It will make a dataset that stays around until you delete it.
+When you take down the Christmas decorations, [delete](https://docs.honeycomb.io/working-with-your-data/settings/#delete-1) this dataset.

+To do this, be a team owner (or pair with one).
+Be in the development environment that you sent data to.
+Choose "Datasets" on the left nav.
+Then click the name of the dataset, like "viz-art" or whatever yours is called.
+This opens dataset settings.
+From here, one of the tabs at the top says "Delete."
+This tab has the button you want.

 ## Delete the dataset